Agnostic Visual Recommendation Systems: Open Challenges and Future Directions

-\textbf{Task-agnostic VRS in complex and critical domains}: In VRS the ambitious goal is to generate a visualization from a dataset without the human contribution to the task definition.
-Recall that task agnosticism means that the end-user receives the best visualizations that encode hidden insights from data with no pre-defined constraints.
-Although a few systems tried to achieve this goal (see Section \ref{sec:taxonomy}), the majority of them are inherently limited by the types of charts included in the training set.
-We note, however, that a task-dependent VRS might be useful in critical domains to guide the search mechanism towards useful visualizations w.r.t. a user-specified task.
+For a fully-fledged A-VRS, the ambitious goal is to generate a visualization from a dataset without the human contribution to the task definition.
+Recall that task-based agnosticism (see Section \ref{learningtasks}) means that the end-user receives the best chart types that encode hidden insights from data without pre-defined constraints.
+Although all surveyed systems tried to achieve this goal (see Section \ref{sec:taxonomy}), they are inherently limited by the types of charts in the training set.
+Furthermore, as we observed in Section \ref{complexity}, navigating the full space of solutions might be intractable.
+Therefore, we argue that a task-aware VRS might still be useful in critical domains to guide the search mechanism toward useful visualizations w.r.t. a user-specified task.